PILL-CoDe: Inverse Design of Polypills via Automatic Differentiation for Prescribed Drug-Release Kinetics: Proposed Method

 \section{Proposed Method}

 This study addresses the concurrent optimization of polypill geometry and constituent material distribution to achieve prescribed drug release profiles.
 We begin by assuming a computational domain $\Omega$ subject to boundary conditions governing pill dissolution.
-The polypill is modeled as a heterogeneous carrier matrix composed of multiple spatially distributed excipients embedding an active pharmaceutical ingredient (API) \cite{van2020role, yasin2024fabrication, khaled20153d}.
-The excipients function as medically inert materials that govern the dissolution kinetics, thereby controlling the drug release profile while the aggregate dosage remains fixed by the prescribed API concentration \cite{van2020role, saylor2007diffuse}.
-We assume the initial API concentration is uniform throughout the solid domain, while the surrounding solvent is initially devoid of any API.
+The polypill is modeled as a heterogeneous carrier matrix composed of multiple spatially distributed excipients embedding an active ingredient \cite{van2020role, yasin2024fabrication, khaled20153d}.
+The excipients function as medically inert materials that govern the dissolution kinetics, thereby controlling the drug release profile while the aggregate dosage remains fixed by the prescribed active ingredient concentration \cite{van2020role, saylor2007diffuse}.
+We assume the initial active ingredient concentration is uniform throughout the solid domain, while the surrounding solvent is initially devoid of any active ingredient.
 Furthermore, we assume the availability of $S$ distinct excipients, each characterized by a unique dissolution constant.
 The excipient material distribution is initialized uniformly with equal volume fractions for each excipient.

 The central premise of this work is that the drug release profile is governed by two design factors: first, the pill geometry, which dictates the evolving surface area available for solvent interaction \cite{mohseni2023tablet, goyanes2015effect}; and second, the spatial distribution of excipients \cite{van2020role}, which modulates the local dissolution rate at the solid-solvent interface.
-Consequently, the design objective is to determine the optimal topology and spatial material distribution (\Cref{fig:drug_target}(a)) to achieve prescribed target dissolution kinetics (\Cref{fig:drug_target}(b)).
+Consequently, the design objective is to determine the optimal {pill geometry} and spatial material distribution (\Cref{fig:drug_target}(a)) to achieve prescribed target dissolution kinetics (\Cref{fig:drug_target}(b)).